-One of the most common questions H-1B workers ask is "Can my family come to the U.S.with me?"
-Fortunately, the answer is yes.
+One of the most common questions H-1B workers ask is "Can my family come to the United States with me?"
+Fortunately, the answer is in most cases yes.
 Under U.S. immigration law, an H-1B worker's spouse and children can accompany the worker to the U.S. by obtaining H-4 visas.
-(Each family member must obtain his or her own H-4 visa.)
+(Each family member must obtain a separate H-4 visa.)

-For the purposes of the H-4 visa, a “child" is an H-1B worker's son or daughter who is both unmarried and under the age of 21.
+For the purposes of the H-4 visa, a "spouse" is a husband or wife in a legally valid and recognized marriage.
+A "child" is an H-1B worker's son or daughter who is both unmarried and under the age of 21.

 If your family is outside of the U.S., they can apply for their H-4 visas at the U.S. consulate in their home country.
-They apply for their visas after U.S. Citizenship and Immigration Services (USCIS) approves the H-1B petition your employer filed on your behalf.
-Your family can obtain their H-4 visas at the same you obtain your H-1B visa, or they can obtain their H-4 visas after you obtain your H-1B visa -- they just cannot obtain their visas before you obtain yours.
+They do so after U.S. Citizenship and Immigration Services (USCIS) approves the H-1B petition the employer filed on your behalf.
+Your family can obtain their H-4 visas at the same time you obtain your H-1B visa, or they can do so after you obtain your H-1B visa—they just cannot obtain their visas before you obtain yours.

 Each of your family members must provide the following documents to the U.S. consulate:

 Please note the consulate may ask your family for additional documents, but in general these are the basic materials that are required.

 Processing times for issuing the H-4 visa vary by consulate, so be sure to ask the consular officer for a timeframe within which your family can expect to receive their visas.

 The process for obtaining H-4 status is different if the H-1B worker and family are already in the United States (in which case, technically speaking, they cannot seek a "visa," which is first and foremost an entry document).
 In this situation, the family must file an I-539 application to change their status with USCIS.
 All family members can be included in one I-539 application.